 "Live help" typically refers to phone or chat support, yet in the customer's mind, social media is a gray area that more closely straddles the line between chat and email support.
 There is the potential for help to be instantaneous if social media is constantly monitored, but more likely, help will arrive hours later.

-Several studies have found that the majority of customers expect a response over social media within the same day.
+Several studies have found that most people feel they deserve a response over social media within the same day.
 That’s pretty reasonable considering the Northridge Group reported that 42 percent of consumers expect a response to their customer service inquiry within the hour.
 Of this group, 17 percent expect a response in minutes.
 These can be difficult service levels to meet, though some companies are beginning to.

 One of the challenges to providing social care when you're not using the follow-the-sun model of support, is that tweets and timeline posts can languish overnight, driving your response time from just a few hours to 10-20 hours later.

 As a best practice, always respond with immediacy—or with the promise of.
-This can be tricky without being able to send an email autoresponder, but one workaround is to prepare a boilerplate message catered to each social channel that lets the customer know you've seen their comment and that you're working on a resolution.
+This can be tricky without being able to send an email autoresponder, but one workaround that problem is to prepare a boilerplate message catered to each social channel that lets users know you've seen their comment and that you're working on a resolution.